How to Measure oil measurement Level

 Advantages

-These sensors are good for measuring oil levels in small and large tanks.
-They provide accurate and continuous measurements.
 They are easy to install at the bottom of the tank.
 It are less affected by foam or vapor on the oil surface than some other methods.
 They can also be used in underground storage tanks.
-Access to the top of the tank can be hard for other sensors.
+It can be hard for other sensors to reach the top of the tank.

 Limitations